 Hardik Bhatnagar

-My recent work centers on empirical evaluations of reasoning capabilities and alignment-relevant behaviors in LLMs.
-Before this, I focused on mechanistic interpretability.
-At Microsoft Research, under Dr. Navin Goyal, I studied how harmful concepts are embedded and transformed across fine-tuning stages of LLMs.
-At LASR Labs, under Joseph Bloom (UK AISI), we investigated whether Sparse Autoencoders extract interpretable features from LLMs—leading to the discovery of a novel failure mode we termed “feature absorption”.
+At Microsoft Research with Navin Goyal, I studied how harmful concepts are transformed during post-training stages of LLMs.
+At LASR Labs with Joseph Bloom (UK AISI), we investigated whether Sparse Autoencoders (SAEs) extract interpretable features from LLMs, leading to the discovery of a novel failure mode we termed “feature absorption.”

 I hold a dual degree in Computer Science and Biological Sciences from BITS Pilani, India.